openebs/mayastor-docs/quickstart/migrate-etcd.md

 ---
-Title: ETCD Migration Procedure
+Title: Etcd Migration Procedure
 ---

-By following the given steps, you can successfully migrate ETCD from one node to another during maintenance activities like node drain etc., ensuring the continuity and integrity of the ETCD data.
+By following the given steps, you can successfully migrate etcd from one node to another during maintenance activities like node drain etc., ensuring the continuity and integrity of the etcd data.

 :::note
-Take a snapshot of the ETCD.
-Click [here](https://etcd.io/docs/v3.3/op-guide/recovery/) for the detailed documentation.
+Take a snapshot of the etcd.
+Click [here](https://etcd.io/docs/v3.5/op-guide/recovery/) for the detailed documentation.
 :::

-## Step 1: Draining the ETCD Node
+## Step 1: Draining the etcd Node

-1. Assuming we have a three-node cluster with three ETCD replicas, verify the ETCD pods with the following commands:
+1. Assuming we have a three-node cluster with three etcd replicas, verify the etcd pods with the following commands:

 **Command to verify pods**: